chipcullen/chipcullen_com_hugo/content/post/django-3-referrer-policy-change.md

 ## Why is "same-origin" problematic?

-Well, `same-origin` really _isn't_ problematic.
+Well, `same-origin`  _isn't_ problematic.
 In fact, it does make a reasonable default.
 It's more secure.

 When the parent has the policy of `same-origin`, it will _only_ share the referrer attribute with other sites that have, well, the same origin.
 The origin is the full host URL, including subdomain. **Subdomains will not share referrers when the policy is "same-origin"**.

 In our case, we had our parent application at `www.app.tld`, and the second app at `second.app.tld`.
-So `same-origin` means that the `referrer` would not get shared in this case, which _lead to our broken second app_.
+The policy of `same-origin` means that the `referrer` would not get shared in this case, which _lead to our broken second app_.

 ## How did you fix it?

 The fix was pretty easy, once we got to the bottom of the issue.
-We simply added this line to our application's `settings.py`:
+We added this one line to our application's `settings.py`:

 ```python
 SECURE_REFERRER_POLICY = "no-referrer-when-downgrade"